 - enhance the special character of that church.

-For this year, all applications must be for projects completed between 1st January 2017 and 31st December 2018.
+Due to the Covid-19 pandemic, applications for this year’s scheme only must be for projects completed between 1st January 2019 and 31st December 2021.

 Judging will be undertaken by persons selected by the Diocesan Advisory Committee and the results will be announced later in the year.